Mauli Chandra Sharma: Bharatiya Jana Sangh

 Towards the end of 1950, Shyama Prasad Mookerjee gathered in Delhi a core group of activists including M. C. Sharma for forming a new political party, the future Bharatiya Jana Sangh.
 Several other members of the core group were RSS pracharaks.
 Sharma played an active part in forming the Punjab-Delhi branch of Jana Sangh on 27 May 1951, which later became part of the nationwide `Bharatiya' Jana Sangh.
 He was named as a General Secretary of the nation-wide party, with the RSS pracharak Bhai Mahavir being the other General Secretary.
-This indicated an equitable sharing of influence in the Jana Sangh by the Hindu traditionalist politicians and the Hindu nationalist RSS.
+This indicated an equitable sharing of influence in the Jana Sangh by the Hindu traditionalist politicians and the Hindutva RSS.

 Jana Sangh had been formed on the eve of the first General Elections of 1951-52.
 The party won only 3 seats in the Lok Sabha, including that of Mookerjee.
 Sharma contested for the Lok Sabha seat from Outer Delhi, but lost.
 He secured 74,077 votes or 16 percent of the votes cast.

 When Mookerjee died in June 1953, Sharma was appointed as the Acting President of the Jana Sangh.
 By this time, Deendayal Upadhyaya, another RSS pracharak from Uttar Pradesh was the General Secretary of the party, and had firm control of its RSS faction, enjoying the full confidence of the RSS chief M. S. Golwalkar.
 Sharma found his position weak even within the party's central office.
 There were discussions to merge Jana Sangh with the Hindu Mahasabha and Ram Rajya Parishad to form a single party representing the Hindu interests.
 A statement of Sharma calling the Hindu Mahasabha a 'communal body' is said to have broken off the negotiations.
 However, according to N. C. Chatterjee, the President of the Hindu Mahasabha, V. D. Savarkar blocked the merger proposals because he disliked Golwalkar and expected that the combined organisation would be dominated by the RSS.